Situated on the River Clyde – perfect for trade and industry, Glasgow’s expansion into Scotland’s largest city was inevitable.

 Still, there are photography buffs and – to a degree, purists who believe that only a genuine camera can render a quality photograph, suitable for framing and displaying.

-We’ll leave aside the debate on whether digital or analog cameras are best, to focus exclusively on a photography course meant for the digital camera owner.
+We’ll leave aside the debate on whether digital or analog cameras are best, to focus exclusively on a photography courses meant for the digital camera owner.

 Going Digital’s most popular one-day workshop is titled Get off Auto – the setting a surprising number of beginner photographers seem stuck on.